163 SOUTH FIRST STREET, FULTON, NY (315) 592-4453

 Our mission is to provide a safe, child-friendly environment that supports a timely, multi-disciplinary response to child sexual abuse, physical abuse and trauma, and promotes healing of victims and their families.
 Historically, children who were the victims of abuse allegations were shuffled from agency to agency where they would have to tell their story of abuse and relive painful events over and over again.

 We bring agencies and services together in one child-friendly setting that is non-threatening and physically and psychologically safe for children of all ages.
 In doing so, the intent is to minimize unnecessary interviews of children and the discomfort and embarrassment that talk about abuse can cause.
 The CAC also provides community outreach and efforts to aid in the prevention of child abuse throughout Oswego County.
-To learn more about what happens at the CAC watch our short video by clicking on the arrow to the left inside the picture.
+To learn more about what happens at the CAC watch our short video by clicking HERE.

 Your donation can help a child to begin the healing process.
 Please consider helping our children become survivors and let them thrive!

 PROTECT (parents reaching out to engage, connect, and talk)

 PROTECT is starting on May 3rd (Wednesdays from 10:00 AM - 11:30 AM) for 10 weeks.